Residency Application Process

 Invitations to interview at Wake Forest University's Orthopaedic Surgery residency program are made on a rolling basis.
-All candidates who have submitted applications will receive either an invitation or regret letter no later than the first week of November.
-Both will be sent to the email address you provided on your ERAS application.
+All candidates who have submitted applications will receive either an invitation or regret letter no later than the second week of November.
+Both communications will be sent via ERAS.

 Interview Dates - 2017 Match

 Interview Selection Committee

-- Robert Teasdall, MD - Foot & Ankle Surgery
+- Robert Teasdall, MD - Program Director, Foot & Ankle Surgery